elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-the-latest-advancements-in-the-development-of-antipsychotics-and-anxiolytics.md

 url: /learn/medicine/questions/what-are-the-latest-advancements-in-the-development-of-antipsychotics-and-anxiolytics
 score: -1.0
 related_article1:
-    id: 104599
+    id: 104606
     title: >-
-        What is the primary purpose of anxiolytics in psychiatric treatment?
+        What are the benefits and drawbacks of using Selective Serotonin Reuptake Inhibitors (SSRI)?
-    subject: Medicine
+    subject: Health Studies
-    url: /learn/medicine/questions/what-is-the-primary-purpose-of-anxiolytics-in-psychiatric-treatment
+    url: /learn/health-studies/questions/what-are-the-benefits-and-drawbacks-of-using-selective-serotonin-reuptake-inhibitors-ssri
 related_article2:
-    id: 104615
+    id: 104598
     title: >-
-        What are the long-term effects of using antipsychotics and anxiolytics?
+        What special considerations should be taken into account when prescribing antipsychotics to older adults?
-    subject: Health Studies
+    subject: Medicine
-    url: /learn/health-studies/questions/what-are-the-longterm-effects-of-using-antipsychotics-and-anxiolytics
+    url: /learn/medicine/questions/what-special-considerations-should-be-taken-into-account-when-prescribing-antipsychotics-to-older-adults
 related_article3:
-    id: 104601
+    id: 104614
     title: >-
-        What are the potential effects of benzodiazepine overdose and how is it treated?
+        How do antipsychotics interact with other medications commonly prescribed to older adults?
     subject: Medicine
-    url: /learn/medicine/questions/what-are-the-potential-effects-of-benzodiazepine-overdose-and-how-is-it-treated
+    url: /learn/medicine/questions/how-do-antipsychotics-interact-with-other-medications-commonly-prescribed-to-older-adults
 related_article4:
-    id: 104610
+    id: 104599
     title: >-
-        What role does lithium play as a mood stabilizer and what are its side effects?
+        What is the primary purpose of anxiolytics in psychiatric treatment?
     subject: Medicine
-    url: /learn/medicine/questions/what-role-does-lithium-play-as-a-mood-stabilizer-and-what-are-its-side-effects
+    url: /learn/medicine/questions/what-is-the-primary-purpose-of-anxiolytics-in-psychiatric-treatment
 related_article5:
-    id: 104602
+    id: 104589
     title: >-
-        What distinguishes primary anxiety from secondary anxiety?
+        Can you explain the mechanism of action for both typical and atypical antipsychotics?
-    subject: Psychology
+    subject: Medicine
-    url: /learn/psychology/questions/what-distinguishes-primary-anxiety-from-secondary-anxiety
+    url: /learn/medicine/questions/can-you-explain-the-mechanism-of-action-for-both-typical-and-atypical-antipsychotics
 ---

 &nbsp;